microsoft/Lets-Get-Technical/README.md

 Through these great partnership with the various markets, it also allowed further collaborations including the Thailand Developer Week where we partnered to deliver a week-long hybrid event to the local developers.

 ## Quick start
 1. Brainstorm latest trending topics in your markets.
-   - Some topics that we discussed previously (latest as of June 2023)
+Some topics that we discussed previously (latest as of June 2023) are as follow:
+   - Deploy a website to Azure with Azure App Service
+   - Publish a static web app with Microsoft Azure and GitHub
+   - Develop AI solutions with Azure OpenAI
+   - Build apps efficiently with AI Copilot
+   - Deliver quality services with Infrastructure as Code (IaC) on Azure DevOps You will notice that topics are generally action verbs (i.e. we want to put ideas into action)
 2. Complete [brief](https://github.com/microsoft/Lets-Get-Technical/tree/main/assets/Lets-Get-Technical-Brief.docx)
 4. Refer to Calendar section below for a visibility of when it may be most ideal for your market
 5. Send brief over to suzanne.chen@microsoft.com